A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Incorporating Additional Identifying Assumptions

+and \eqref{eq:U_restr1}--\eqref{eq:U_restr2}.
 Recall the discussion that, in Assumption U (Assumption U$^{*}$), the direction of monotonicity is allowed to be different for different $w$ ($(w,w')$ pairs).
-This direction will be identified from the data.
+This direction will be identified from the data (Lemma \ref{lem:direction}).
 Specifically, the direction can be automatically determined from the LP by inspecting whether the LP has a feasible solution; when wrong maps are removed, there is no feasible solution.
-Note that this result holds regardless of the existence of $W$.
-A similar argument applies to Assumption U$^{0}$.
-It is easy to see that the direction of the monotonicity coincides with the sign of the ATE.
-Previous work has discussed the role of the rank similarity assumption on determining the sign of the ATE (\citet{bhattacharya2008treatment,SV11,han2019optimal}), and the result above shows that Assumptions U and U$^{*}$ play a similar role in the linear programming approach.
-Finally, suppose $P[Y(1,w)\ge Y(0,w)]\ge P[Y(1,w)\le Y(0,w)]$ for all $w\in\{0,1\}$ under Assumption U$^{0}$.
+This result holds regardless of the existence of $W$.
+A similar argument applies to Assumption U$^{0}$ with binary $Y$.
+Finally, suppose $P[Y(1,w)\ge Y(0,w)|U=u]\ge P[Y(1,w)\le Y(0,w)|U=u]$ for all $w\in\{0,1\}$ and $u$ under Assumption U$^{0}$.
 Then, we can generate the following inequality restrictions:

-Note that, under \citet{mogstad2018using}'s framework, some implications of Assumptions U$^{*}$--U$^{0}$ (but not these assumptions directly) may be imposed via the MTR function.
-In that case however, for example, Assumptions U and U$^{0}$ cannot play distinctive roles.\footnote{Consider $P[Y(1)\ge Y(0)]=1$, which is consistent with Assumption U (suppressing $(W,X)$).
-This implies that $m_{1}(u)\ge m_{0}(u)$, which then can be imposed as a restriction in \citet{mogstad2018using}.
-However, $P[Y(1)\ge Y(0)]\ge P[Y(1)\le Y(0)]$, which is consistent with Assumption U$^{0}$, also implies $m_{1}(u)\ge m_{0}(u)$.}

-Now consider Assumption MTS.
+Next, consider Assumption MTS.
 This assumption can be imposed in the form of $R_{2}q\le a_{2}$.
 To see this, Assumption MTS is equivalent to

-for all $d,x\in\{0,1\}\times\mathcal{X}$.
+for all $(d,w,x)$.
 As is clear from this expression, Assumption MTS imposes restrictions on the joint distribution of $(\epsilon,U)$.

-Finally, consider Assumptions M and C. These assumptions can be imposed as inequality constraints \eqref{eq:LP4}, i.e., in the form of $R_{2}q\le a_{2}$.
+Finally, consider Assumptions M and C. It is straightforward to incorporate the shape restrictions on the MTR or MTE function.
+They can be imposed via inequality constraints \eqref{eq:LP4}, namely, in the form of $R_{2}q\le a_{2}$.
 For implications on the finite-dimensional LP \eqref{eq:upper2}--\eqref{eq:constr2}, recall that for $q\in\mathcal{Q}_{K}$, the MTR satisfies

-According to the property of the Bernstein polynomial, Assumption M implies that $\sum_{e:g_{e}(d)=1}\theta_{k}^{e,x}$ is weakly increasing in $k$, i.e.,
+According to the property of the Bernstein polynomial, Assumption M implies that $\sum_{e:y(d,w)=1}\theta_{k}^{e,x}$ is weakly increasing in $k$, i.e.,

 Assumption C implies that

 One can obtain analogous assumptions and their implications in the presence of $W$.